Special offer

 Community Business Development Corporations (CBDCs)

-Founded in 1975, CBDCs help startups and small businesses in Atlantic Canada grow and thrive by providing loans, loan guarantees, technical services, and equity financing to existing and aspiring business owners.
-This program is available to all business owners, with various programs suitable for varying organizational needs.
-CBDCs typically assist entrepreneurs who require customized financing unavailable from traditional sources.
+Founded in 1975, CBDCs assist startups and small businesses in Atlantic Canada in growing and thriving by providing loans, loan guarantees, technical services and equity financing to existing and aspiring business owners.

 Global Fund for Women